Six Centuries of Love

-It was in 1419 that Arnauton Guilhem of Vignau, New Baron of Trubessé, discovered Cabidos and immediately fell in love with its beauty and exquisiteness!
-From these magnificent southern exposed hills, unfold the magical splendor of the Pyrenees.
-He was then able to transform what was previously a modest looking house into what is today known as The Chateau de Cabidos, and where later, he engraved his arms “of gold to the eagle of sand holding in its beak an arrow Gules, a silver tail with his baron’s stamp: a headset tarnished face decorated with its bead and lambrequins supported by two griffins »… The rich and generous soil allowed him to grow vines that were turned into white wine of quality greatly appreciated in the court of Henry V, King of England and Duke of Aquitaine.
+It was in 1419 that Arnauton Guilhem of Vignau, New Baron of Trubessé, discovered Cabidos and immediately fell in love with its beauty.
+From these magnificent south-facing slopes, unfolds the magical splendor of the Pyrenees.
+He was able to transform what was previously a modest looking house into what is today known as The Chateau de Cabidos, and where later, he engraved his arms “A magnificent golden eagle holding in its beak an arrow with silver fletching, the arrowhead pointed high, and standing boldly on the blade of a sword, hilt facing.
+Crowned by a baronial stamp: a terrifying knight’s helmet with its visor facing head on; the whole supported on either side by two imposing griffons.”
+The rich and well-drained soil allowed him to grow vines that were turned into white wine of quality, greatly appreciated in the court of Henry V, King of England and Duke of Aquitaine.

 A Valiant Heart!

 In 1554, the title of Baron de Trubessé was passed to Jacques.
-He, then completed considerable renovations in which he only kept two turrets from the original structure and added a main area more adequate to the lifestyle of a noble family.
+He then completed considerable renovations in which he only kept two turrets from the original structure and added a main area more suitable for the lifestyle of a noble family.
 It is to him that we owe the creation of sweet white wine on the lands of Cabidos.
-His subjects, in recognition of his great goodness, gave him the nickname of “the good one”.
-The generations that later followed were divided between working in the vineyards, in the lands, servicing the king, and the church.
-They then built the wine cellar to preserve the produce of Cabidos vines.
+His subjects, in recognition of his great kindness, gave him the nickname of “the good one”.
+The generations that later followed were divided between working in the vineyards, on the land, in the service of the king, and in the church.
+They then built the wine cellar to preserve the produce of the vines of Cabidos.

 A Heart and Blood!